Sources: Group Of Women Embroiled In Sacramento Catholic School OnlyFans Scandal

 SACRAMENTO (CBS13) – Sources tell CBS13 a Sacramento mom, Crystal Jackson, known as “The Real Mrs. Poindexter” online, is part of a group of Sacramento women who sell sexual content online.

 At least three other women appear nude on her OnlyFans account, a subscription service where content creators can earn money from fans who sign up to view their content.
-Two show their faces, but one hides their identity.READ MORE: 1 Killed In Police Shooting In West Sacramento
+Two show their faces, but one hides their identity.READ MORE: Man Killed In West Sacramento Police Shooting

 Jackson said her account generates up to $150,000 a month.